pyOpenSci/python-package-guide/package-structure-code/python-package-distribution-files-sdist-wheel.md

 [You can learn more about conda builds here.](https://conda.io/projects/conda-build/en/latest/user-guide/tutorials/index.html)
 ```

-### Source Distribution (SDist)
+### Source Distribution (sdist)

 **Source files** are the unbuilt files needed to build your
 package.
 These are the "raw / as-is" files that you store on GitHub or whatever
 platform you use to manage your code.

-**S**ource **D**istributions are referred to as SDist.
+**S**ource **D**istributions are referred to as sdist.
 As the name implies, a SDIST contains the source code; it has not been
 built or compiled in any way.
 Thus, when a user installs your source
 distribution using pip, pip needs to run a build step first.
-SDist is normally stored as a `.tar.gz` archive (often called a "tarball").
+Sdist is normally stored as a `.tar.gz` archive (often called a "tarball").

-Below is an example SDist for the stravalib Python package:
+Below is an example sdist for the stravalib Python package:

 <!-- TODO: we should likely use a different pure python package with a src/ layout for
 consistency -->